 1. What is Visa on Arrival?
 Vietnam

-Vietnam Visa on Arrival ( VOA ) is a legal document approved by the Department of Immigration.
-There are four major benefits to a VOA:
+Visa on Arrival ( VOA ) is a legal document approved by the Department of Immigration.
+Some of the benefits outlined in a VOA are as follows:

 3. What is the Approval Letter?